 World’s highest point

 Our planet is not a perfect sphere.
 It is an oblate spheroid — it looks kind of like a beach ball that someone sat on.
-The Earth bulges outward at the equator and flattens near the poles, so people in countries like Ecuador, Kenya, Tanzania, and Indonesia can up to 13 miles closer to the moon than people living on the North or South poles.
+The Earth bulges outward at the equator and flattens near the poles, so people in countries like Ecuador, Kenya, Tanzania, and Indonesia can be up to 13 miles closer to the moon than people living on the North or South poles.

 Mount Chimborazo in Ecuador — an inactive volcano in the Andes — has an altitude of only 6,310 meters (20,703 feet), which is way less than Mt.
 Everest.
 It’s not even the highest peak above sea level in the Andes mountain range.